figtools/figgy/things_to_figure_out.md

 - Wipe figgy vault on reconfigure
 - Wipe defaults on reconfigure
+- Bug with issue deletes on trees in browse
+- Cache syncer assumes basic NS names.. remove that
 __

 - What do I do with auto-upgrade feature?